remix-run/remix/docs/guides/data-loading.md

 }
 ```

 If you are using TypeScript, you can use type inference to use Prisma Client generated types on when calling `useLoaderData`.
-This allowes better type safety and intellisense when writing your code that uses the loaded data.
+This allows better type safety and intellisense when writing your code that uses the loaded data.

 ```tsx filename=tsx filename=app/routes/products/$productId.tsx
 import { json } from "@remix-run/node"; // or "@remix-run/cloudflare"